luizbgomide/sovereign/rules.md

 Skills may overlap in their application; the character may use either skill at their discretion.

 - **Exert**: Run, swim, climb, jump, labor for long periods, throw things, or otherwise exert your physical strength, stamina, and coordination.
-Even a PC with poor physical attributes might have a good Exert skill reflecting athletic training and expertise in making the most of their available talents.
+Even a Delver with poor physical attributes might have a good Exert skill reflecting athletic training and expertise in making the most of their available talents.
 - **Heal**: Treat wounds, cure diseases, neutralize poisons, diagnose psychological health issues, and otherwise tend to the wounds of body and mind.
 - **Know**: Know matters of history, geography, natural science, zoology, and other academic fields appropriate to a sage or scholar.
 While some sages might specialize in particular fields, most learned folks have a broad range of understanding, and will rarely be unable to even attempt to answer a question relevant to this skill.
 - **Lead**: Inspire others to follow your lead and believe in your plans and goals.
 Manage subordinates and keep them focused, loyal, and motivated in the face of danger or failure.
 A successful leader will keep their subordinate’s faith and confidence even when reason might make the leader’s plan appear questionable at best.